firdausraginda/python-clean-code/README.md

 ```

 ## Only Accept Parameters That Needed Inside The Function
 If a function only requires 3 values with string type, pass only those 3 values in string type.
-hint: specify `*` in function parameter to force specify the keyword argument when call a function.
+Specify `*` in function parameter to force keyword argument specified when call the function.
 ```py
 def validate_card(*, number: str, exp_month: int, exp_year: int) -> bool:
     return (